|Study Period:||2018 - 2026|

-By the outbreak of COVID-19, the automobile industry in Ghana faced considerable delays in 2020 due to supply chain disruptions in major automotive production hubs across the globe, leading to delays in the shipments of critical automotive components to carry out vehicle assembly operations.
+By the outbreak of COVID-19, the automobile industry in Ghana faced considerable delays in 2020, due to supply chain disruptions in major automotive production hubs across the world, leading to delays in the shipments of critical automotive components to carry out vehicle assembly operations.

 About 70% of vehicles in Ghana are imported from different nations.
 The automotive sector in Ghana is generally comprised of retailers of imported pre-owned cars and wholesalers who deal in the retailing of new vehicles.

-Ghana being the third biggest economy country among West African countries, is likely to experience growth in the automotive industry during the forecast period, owing to the increase in “Made in Ghana” vehicles, initiated by Kantaka Group since 2016, and increasing skilled-work force in Ghana automotive industry.
+Ghana is the third biggest economy country among West African countries, and it is likely to experience growth in the automotive industry during the forecast period, owing to the increase in “Made in Ghana” vehicles initiated by Kantaka Group since 2016 and increasing skilled-work force in Ghana automotive industry.

-The imports on automotive parts and components is likely to increase in the country as the government has planned to reduce corporate tax to around 20-25% and remove Special Import Levy in the country under its manifesto in 2016.
+The imports of automotive parts and components are likely to increase in the country, as the government has planned to reduce corporate tax to around 20-25% and remove special import levy in the country under its manifesto in 2016.

 Scope of the Report

-The Ghana Automobile market covers all the latest R&D initiatives, investments done by the government, and vehicle manufacturers across the country.
+The Ghanian automobile market covers all the latest R&D initiatives, investments done by the government, and vehicle manufacturers across the country.
 The report studies the latest technological trends, market share of vehicle manufacturers across the country.

-The report offers market size and forecast for Ghana Automobile market as value (USD billion) for all the above segments.
+The report offers the market size and forecast for the Ghanaian automobile market as a value (USD billion) for all the above segments.